Congregational education, collective ministry and the people of God: Toward a social philosophy of responsible membership

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Aiello, Louis F., "Congregational education, collective ministry and the people of God: Toward a social philosophy of responsible membership" (2002).
 Teaching and Leadership - Dissertations.
-Paper 51.
+51.